 Before coming to the NFL, Linehan coached collegiately for 13 years for teams that played in seven bowl games and won five conference titles.
 Five of Linehan’s quarterbacks were drafted by NFL Teams - Chris Redman and Dave Ragone (Louisville) Brock Huard and Marques Tuiasosopo (Washington) and Doug Nussmeier (Idaho).

-Linehan was the offensive coordinator/quarterbacks coach at Louisville (1999-01), helping the school to three bowl berths and consecutive Conference USA championships - the first school in conference history to accomplish the feat.
+Linehan was the offensive coordinator/quarter- backs coach at Louisville (1999-01), helping the school to three bowl berths and consecutive Conference USA championships - the rst school in conference history to accomplish the feat.
 In each of his three seasons, one of his quarterbacks earned Conference Player of the Year honors.